College athletics in the United States: Impact on college sports

-The Association for Intercollegiate Athletics for Women was founded in 1971, evolving out of the Commission on Intercollegiate Athletics for Women founded in 1967.
+The Association for Intercollegiate Athletics for Women (AIAW) was founded in 1971, evolving out of the Commission on Intercollegiate Athletics for Women founded in 1967.
 In its peak, the AIAW had almost 1,000 member schools.
 The National Junior College Athletic Association established a women's division in 1975.
 In the early 1980s, the National Association of Intercollegiate Athletics and the National Collegiate Athletic Association began sponsoring intercollegiate championships for women, and, following one year of direct rivalry in the form of competing championship events, the AIAW discontinued operation after the 1981–82 season.

 Title IX has had a considerable impact on college athletics.
 Since its passing, Title IX has allowed for female participation to almost double in college sports.
 Before the law was passed in 1972 fewer than 30,000 girls participated in college sports; as of 2011 more than 200,000 girls participated in college sports.
 Title IX has been both credited with and blamed for a lot of things that have happened in college athletics since 1972.

 Studies on the gender equity of sports found on college campuses have provided an examination of how Title IX is perceived.
 Questions have been raised over the equity between male and female student athletes.
 Females, regardless of whether an administrator, coach, or athlete, thought there to be less equity than males when it comes to these five factors: program support, financial support, sports offerings, scheduling, and changes in the past two to three years.

 In regards to the concept of "pay-for-play," (see section below, "Debate over paying athletes") Title IX is generally seen as a substantial roadblock, only because of the differences between big-time men's sports (football/men's basketball) and women's sports, but also because of the gap between those "big two" sports' profit-producing programs and virtually all other collegiate sports, both male and female.
 Depending on how one views "pay for play," this can be either a positive of negative effect of Title IX.

 Increases in opportunities for male coaches, however, have resulted from Title IX legislation.
 Before Title IX, 90 percent of women's intercollegiate teams were coached by women.
 By 1978, when all educational institutions were required to comply with Title IX, the percentage of same-sex coaching had plunged to 58 percent.
 Although the actual number of female coaches increased between 1979 and 1986, the percentage of female coaches continued to decline over that same period.
 The all-time low of 47 percent of women coaching female sports was achieved in 1990.
 In addition, although men have broken into coaching female athletes, female coaches have not experienced the same opportunities to coach male athletes.
 In 1972, 99 percent of collegiate men's teams were coached by men, and the same is true today.